dojonorth/fun-basics-dojo/README.md

 #### Exercise
 Open CodeballSpec and un-ignore and make pass the tests.

-Here we create our type constructor that we'll expand as we go along.
+We'll now create a new and improved Codeball type.
+This (non-canon) one can hold anything, but can't operate on its contents, for now...

 Additional notes:
+* Probably the easiest exercise you'll ever do.
-* What we're creating here is the simplest possible implementation of what is effectively the inbuilt Option data type.
+* Spolier: What we're creating here is the simplest possible implementation of what is effectively the inbuilt Option data type.
 But I'm going to keep on steadfastly pretending that it's something more exciting.
 Remeber though, it isn't.

 #### Functor defintion

-With all of this in hand, we are now in a position to better define what a functor is in practical terms:
+With all of this in hand, we are now in a position to better define what a functor is:
 ```
 trait Functor[T[_]] {
   def map[A, B](x: T[A])(f: A => B): T[B]